 b.
-Proper care should be taken when closed circuit television (CCTV) or video camera surveillance is used to ensure its use is appropriate and does not violate a youths right to privacy.
-It is reasonable to believe that a youth could fully disrobe in private, without concern of being recorded or viewed by another, in a location such as a bedroom or bathroom.
+Proper care should be taken when closed circuit television (CCTV) or video camera surveillance is used to ensure its use is appropriate and does not violate a youth's right to privacy.
+It is reasonable to expect that a youth could fully disrobe in private, without concern for being recorded or viewed by another, in a location such as a bedroom or bathroom or any other area deemed as private by the child or caregiver.

-(1) Cameras placed in bedrooms, bathrooms, or toileting areas are prohibited.

-(2) Anyone affected by the use of surveillance equipment should be made aware of its existence by the clear and obvious manner in which it is installed or by a written notice conspicuously posted on the premises.
+- c.
+Cameras placed in bedrooms, bathrooms, or toileting areas are prohibited. - (1) Baby monitors, to include those with cameras, are permitted in bedrooms when used for the age and/or developmental stage the device is intended for based on the manufacturer's instructions. - (2) Baby monitors with cameras may be placed in the bedroom of the child who presents with a severe medical condition when the Lead Agency documents the approval of an assessment that was completed by the child welfare professional in conjunction with the caregiver. - (3) The approval and assessment shall be documented in the Comprehensive Child Welfare Information System. - (4) When a baby monitor with a camera is used in a bedroom, at no time shall the monitor face in a direction that would violate the child's privacy.
+This shall include, but is not limited to, being able to view the child during diaper changing or bathing. - d.
+Surveillance equipment is permitted and anyone affected by the use of surveillance equipment should be made aware of its existence by the clear and obvious manner in which it is installed or by a written notice conspicuously posted on the premises. - e.

-c.
 Prior to the use of any cameras, the department should be informed where any cameras will be positioned along with a diagram showing their position, why they are in use and when, who is responsible for the camera(s), and what happens to the footage.
 The surveillance system is not to be used in place of direct supervision by a staff member or caregiver.
-The information should be kept securely, and the information recorded by the system is only used for the purpose for which it is intended.

-(1) Surveillance systems should have the capacity to store footage for at least 14 days before rewriting or deleting.
+The information should be kept securely, and the information recorded by the system should only be used for the express purpose for which it is intended. - f.
+Surveillance systems should have the capacity to store footage for at least 14 days before rewriting or deleting.
 Video footage recorded on an external disc, USB thumb drive, or video home system (VHS) shall always be locked and secured and only accessed by authorized staff.
-This includes the transmission of footage digitally.

-(2) The child welfare professional or DCF licensing staff member shall work with the caregiver or residential care provider to create an agreement which discusses prudent use of any video surveillance, including the use of baby monitors for children older than the device's recommended age.

-(3) CCTV footage is subject to review by the Department and access to view footage must be granted within 24 hours upon request.
+This includes the transmission of footage digitally. - g.
+The child welfare professional or Department licensing staff member shall work with the caregiver or residential care provider to create an agreement which discusses prudent use of any video surveillance, including the use of baby monitors for children older than the device's recommended age. - h.
+CCTV footage is subject to review by the Department and access to view footage must be granted within 24 hours upon request.